reza2004k/YOLO-ArcFace-Face-Recognition/README.md

 ArcFace
 → Converts the face into a 512-D embedding

-ONNX Runtime + CUDA
-→ Runs ArcFace inference on the NVIDIA GTX 1650 GPU
+→ Runs on NVIDIA GPU using ONNX Runtime/CUDAExecutionProvider

 Cosine Similarity
 → Compares the embedding with known embeddings